coylec/stream3_project/README.md

 ### Existing Features
 - Scrolling Nav
-- Use of Google maps API
+- User registration and login
+- Account recovery
+- Webstore
 - Contact Form
 - Google Captcha to counter spam bots on contact form
-- User registration and login
-- Account recovery
 - Blog
+- Use of Google maps API
 - Disqus comments
-- Webstore

 ## Bugs

+### Existing Bugs
+- The reset password feature will allow you to go through all the steps needed to reset it but it is not currently changing the password stored in the database.

 ## Tech Used